csc-training/geocomputing_course/materials/exercise_basics.md

 You can check [my.csc.fi](https://my.csc.fi/) or list your projects with `csc-projects` in a login node shell.
 :::

-Observe how the command prompt (initial text on each row on the command-line) looks now compared to a login node shell e.g. `r07c51`,which refers to a compute node, as opposed to e.g. `puhti-login11` .
+Observe how the command prompt (initial text on each row on the command-line) looks now compared to a login node shell e.g. `r07c51`, which refers to a compute node, as opposed to e.g. `puhti-login11`.

 1. Once on the compute node, you can run commands directly from the command-line.
 You can e.g. load the `geoconda` module: